DongwookYoon/RichReviewXBlock/richreview_core/node_server/db_schema.md

 # UBC Study

-Here are the new redis database models for the UBC study
+These are the (new) redis database models for UBC courses

 ## User